wordshk/zilib/README.md

 # zilib

-A library for Han characters processing.
+A library for Han character (and some English word) processing.

 Developed for internal use for words.hk

+(Not to be confused with zlib, the compression library)